 Your kitten is a natural carnivore.
-That means her teeth are perfectly shaped for cutting and tearing meat, rather than grinding or chewing.
-Just like her big cat cousins, your little feline friend needs healthy teeth to eat her food and groom herself properly - help her keep her teeth strong with our Whiskas® Milky Treats for kittens.
+That means their teeth are perfectly shaped for cutting and tearing meat, rather than grinding or chewing.
+Just like their big cat cousins, your little feline friend needs healthy teeth to eat their food and groom themselves properly - help them keep their teeth strong with our Whiskas® Milky Treats for kittens.

-Get your kitten used to having her mouth checked from an early age – it’ll make life a lot easier when you need to clean her teeth!
+Get your kitten used to having their mouth checked from an early age – it’ll make life a lot easier when you need to clean their teeth!

 Cleaning your kitten’s teeth

 To clean your kitten’s teeth, you'll need a tiny toothbrush and some cat-friendly toothpaste.
 You can buy these from any good pet shop, or ask your vet.
 Let your kitten lick some toothpaste off the toothbrush, so they get used to the taste.
 Then, quickly move the toothbrush to the back teeth on one side, then the other.
 Try to do this at least once a week.

 It’s a good idea to introduce a suitable dry food into your kitten’s diet – for example, Whiskas® Kitten Dry, which contains added calcium to promote healthy teeth.
 Each kibble (that’s what the little chunks of dry food are called) is the right size and shape for your kitten’s mouth, and the abrasive texture is good for their teeth and gums.
 Whiskas® Milky Treats are another great way to give your kitten enough calcium for strong teeth and bones.